 Allow your users to send feedback to better understand whether your platform appeals to them in terms of UX.
 Upon completion of each course, give your students a relevant certificate and give honors to those that perform exceptionally well.
 Start small and go big with your aspirations.

 Since we’re a Python & Django software company, our technology stack allows us to build projects of any complexity with all necessary functionality.
-If you want to enter the e-learning market and build your own uniqueonline learning marketplaceor need to update your code or functionality, get in touch with our sales representative and we’ll get you a team to complete the task on time and within budget.
-Meanwhile, we suggest you check out our projects page to see e-training and development solutions we’ve developed so far.
+If you want to enter the e-learning market and build your own unique online learning marketplace or need to update your code or functionality, get in touch with our sales representative and we’ll get you a team to complete the task on time and within budget.
+Meanwhile, we suggest you check out our e-learning software development offer and projects page to see e-training and development solutions we’ve built so far.